Skip to content

 Backdating an update

 To set the effective date of prorations when updating a subscription, use the proration_date parameter.
-Pass an integer Unix timestamp within the subscription’s items’ current period.
-If the subscription is backed by a subscription schedule, make sure that the timestamp is before the start date of the next phase of the subscription schedule.
+Pass an integer Unix timestamp that occurs within the current period of the subscription’s items.
+If the subscription uses a subscription schedule, make sure that the timestamp is before the start date of the next phase of the schedule.

-You can set a proration_date earlier than the current period only during the first period of a backdated subscription.
-In this case, the proration_date can be on or after the subscription[start_date] (backdated start date).
-In all other cases, the proration_date can’t be before the current_period_start.
+You can set the proration_date earlier than the current period only during the first period of a backdated subscription.
+In this situation, the proration_date must be on or after the subscription[start_date] (the backdated start date).
+In all other cases, the proration_date can’t be earlier than the current_period_start.

 Was this page helpful?